Vehicle registration plates of Thailand: Trade plates

 Similar to those issued in the United Kingdom, motor dealers' (trade) plates, or temporary license plates, are typically carried by unregistered vehicles or vehicles without proper documents (i.e., a road tax and insurance).
 While the plate is most commonly utilised by authorised vehicle dealers and local vehicle companies with approvals and permits from the DLT, they are commonly issued to new vehicles for use during the eight weeks or so that it takes for new plates to be issued.

 Trade plates carry a significant number of restrictions.
 Drivers with red plates must seek permission from authorities if they want to use the vehicle at night.
 Cars with red plates cannot be driven out of the province where the vehicle was registered at purchase.
 Drivers must ask for permission each time they want to travel outside the specified area.
 Documents must be in order, with the destination and the dates of travel.
 Red-plated cars are not allowed to use expressways.
 Drivers of cars with red plates must have all car-related documents, a proper driving licence, and ID card ready for checks at all times.
 Police officers are authorized to stop any car with a red plate to examine the car and the driver's documents even if no traffic offence has occurred.

 Trade plates are also used by foreign vehicles without proper permits or document from their countries of origin to gain permission of entry into Thailand, when clearance is authorised by customs.
 In special cases, such as the transfer of show cars, trade plates may also be borrowed from the DLT.

 Trade plates are made from pressed alloy, with a red background and black digits.
 Trade plates are one or two consonants and four digits long.

 As of July 2015, DLT has a plan to stop the use of trade plate as temporary license plates, and use a quicker car registration process.

+Since 3 April 2017, the Department of Land Transport has issued special registration plates for test vehicles used by automotive manufacturers.
+These plates are intended to distinguish prototype and evaluation vehicles from regular private vehicles.
+Plates with the prefix TC are used on manufacturer prototype vehicles that require on-road testing for performance, system evaluation, and development purposes.